MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-recommendations-and-usage-event-types.md

 ## Record a custom usage event
 <a name="BKMK_RecordCustomUsageEvent"> </a>

-After you have created a custom usage event type, as described in [Create a custom usage event type](configure-recommendations-and-usage-event-types.md#BKMK_CreateCustomUsageEventType), you have to add code to the place where the event occurs — for example, when a page loads, or when a user clicks a link or a button.
+After you have created a custom usage event type, as described in [Create a custom usage event type](configure-recommendations-and-usage-event-types.md#BKMK_CreateCustomUsageEventType), you have to add code to the place where the event occurs—for example, when a page loads, or when a user clicks a link or a button.
 This data is then sent to the analytics processing component, where it's recorded and processed.

 If you're using cross-site publishing, where you show catalog content on a publishing site, you must record the usage event on the URL of the indexed item, and override some site settings.
 For example, if you have a catalog in an authoring site that you have published on a publishing site, when a user interacts with a catalog item on the publishing site, this usage event must be recorded on the item in the authoring site.
 Furthermore, the code that you add to record the usage event must override the SiteId and the WebId of the publishing site, and be replaced with the SiteId and the WebId of the authoring site.